The AI Search Manual

 CHAPTER 16

-Redefining Your SEO Team to a GEO Team
+Redefining Your SEO Team as a GEO Team

 The foundational assumptions that built entire marketing departments are crumbling:

-• Content = Quantity * Keywords — Useless when AI systems synthesize information from multiple sources into a single response
+• Content = Quantity x Keywords: Useless when AI systems synthesize information from multiple sources into a single response

-But just like Blockbuster executives dismissed Netflix’s mail-order model, most marketing leaders are treating AI search as a minor feature addition rather than the seismic shift it actually represents.
+But most marketing leaders are treating AI Search as a minor feature addition, rather than the seismic shift it actually represents.

-Plus, we’re witnessing the emergence of AI Mode, AI Overviews, ChatGPT browsing, Perplexity’s real-time citations, and Claude’s conversational discovery, each changing how content gets found, processed, and cited.
+Plus, AI Mode, AI Overviews, ChatGPT browsing, Perplexity’s real-time citations, and Claude’s conversational discovery, are each changing how content gets found, processed, and cited.

-This shift creates a clear divide in how organizations respond.
-The most successful organizations are already redefining their teams, creating hybrid roles that bridge the gap between traditional SEO and AI-first discovery.
+This shift is creating a clear divide in how organizations respond.
+The most successful are already redefining their teams, creating hybrid roles that bridge the gap between traditional SEO and AI-first discovery.

-Here’s another way to look at it.
-If 97% aren’t equipped for this change, that means a huge opportunity for the 3% who are.
+But here’s another way to look at it: If 97 percent aren’t equipped for this change, that means a huge opportunity for the 3 percent who are.

 • Semantic understanding